AKonicki26/CSharp-Intro-Guide/Beginner/Beginner.3-Methods/Methods.md

 | **Name**       | The name of the method to be used when calling it                                                                       |
 | **Parameters** | Optional data to be used within the function body.
 If parameters are defined, they must be used when calling the method |

+Our Main Method's signature is `public static void Main()`. `public static` are the method's modifiers, `void` is the return type, `Main` is the method's name, and there are no parameters.

 ### Method Body
 A method body defines what the method actually does.
 The method body is the actual code that is run when the method is called.